Larry Miller (artist): Biography

 Larry Miller was born in Marshall, Missouri in 1944.
 He earned his MFA degree at Rutgers University, New Brunswick, New Jersey in 1970 when he began exhibiting his work in New York.
 Larry Miller studied under Robert Watts at Rutgers University, and has been active in the Fluxus network since the late 1960s.
 He lives in New York with artist Sara Seagull, who is also associated with the Fluxus movement.
 Miller and Seagull met in the early 1970s under the mutual influence of Fluxus artist Robert Watts who taught film and mixed media at Rutgers University from the 1950s to the 1980s and remained a lifelong friend of both artists.
+Miller and Seagull are executors of Watts' estate.

 Miller's performance residencies have included Portland School of Art, Maine; Lafayette College, Easton, Pennsylvania; Walker Art Center, Minneapolis; and Santa Barbara Museum, California and has taught and lectured at colleges and universities throughout the country.
 In 1986, Miller was the subject of a retrospective and catalogue, As If the Universe Were An Object at the Anderson Gallery, Virginia Commonwealth University in Richmond and Washington Project for the Arts, Washington, D.C.

 Miller and Seagull live in New York City.
 They maintain a studio near New Paltz, NY.